 We will be accepting all payments in full.
 However, if you need to pay in installments, let us know and we can arrange a payment plan.

 We accept SNAP as a form of payment!
-If you would like to purchase your share through SNAP, let us know when filling out our CSA Application and we will contact you to discuss how using SNAP with a CSA works.
+SNAP stands for Supplemental Nutrition Assistance Program (and was formerly called Food Stamps).
+If you would like to purchase your share using SNAP, let us know when filling out our CSA Application and we will contact you to discuss how using SNAP with a CSA works.

-We are offering two pick-up days, Monday and Thursday, and four pick-up locations this year.
+We are offering three pick-up days, Tuesday, Wednesday and Friday, and five pick-up locations this year.
 Choose the day and location that works best for you!

 6:15-8:15pm SE Portland near SE 18th and Stark -or-